bryanhain97/bryanhain97/README.md

-- 👋 Hi, I’m Bryan, im from berlin and i'm 24 years old.
+- 👋 Hi, I’m Bryan, i am from Berlin and i'm 24 years old.

 - 👀 I’m interested in web development, computer hardware architecture and cybersecurity.

 - 🌱 I’m currently learning programming.
 I started learning how to code in september of 2020 and im currently working my way through challenges on https://www.frontendmentor.io

 - 💞️ I’m looking to collaborate on everything that helps me build my knowledge.
-I'm currently learning HTML CSS and JavaScript.
+I'm currently learning HTML CSS and JavaScript and React.

 <!---